-Is Fiberglass in Mattresses Safe?
+Is Fiberglass in Mattress Safe?

-Fiberglass is a fire retardant used in most memory foam mattresses.
+Fiberglass is a flame retardant used in most memory foam mattresses.
 After recent reports of fiberglass shards escaping from mattresses and contaminating homes, you may be asking yourself if fiberglass in mattresses is safe.

 In this article, we'll tell you all you need to know about the risks associated with sleeping on a fiberglass mattress, how to reduce these risks and where to buy a mattress without fiberglass.